Zamiell/typescript-faq/README.md

   - `extends` can only be done with an object type or intersection of object types with statically known members, while intersecting does not have any restrictions.
   - But using `extends` creates a flat type.
 Daniel Rosenwasser goes over why this is important [in the official TypeScript wiki](https://github.com/microsoft/TypeScript/wiki/Performance#preferring-interfaces-over-intersections).
   - Besides having worse performance, the other big problem with intersection types is that they are very ugly on mouseover. (i.e. `type Foo = { arg1: string } & { arg2: string}` instead of `interface Foo { arg1: string, arg2: string }`)
+  - Another problem is that using `extends` will actually raise a compiler error when the types to not match.
+Whereas an intersection will just reduce to `never` (which may or may not produce a downstream error!).
+- Thus, you should never deliberately use an intersection type over `extends` (unless using `extends` is impossible).

 ### 2) `implements` - ✔️ `interface` wins